Downtown Las Vegas

 El Cortez Las Vegas Hotel Review: What to Expect Before You Book

-El Cortez Hotel & Casino is a historic downtown Las Vegas property that prioritizes character, gambling value, and price over modern amenities.
-It’s best for budget-focused travelers and downtown regulars who appreciate old-school Vegas and are comfortable with simpler rooms.
+El Cortez Las Vegas is a historic downtown casino hotel that prioritizes character, gambling value, and price over modern amenities.
+It works best for budget-focused travelers and downtown regulars who appreciate old-school Vegas and are comfortable with simpler, more traditional rooms.

 Hotel Class: ★★★★★ ★★★★★ 3/5